J&K: Curfew imposed, mobile internet suspended in Bhaderwah town after communal tension

 A shutdown was also reported in neighbouring districts of Doda, Kishtwar and Ramban.

-A curfew was imposed and mobile internet services were suspended in Jammu and Kashmir’s Bhaderwah town on Thursday after communal tension erupted between Hindus and Muslims.
+A curfew was imposed and mobile internet services were suspended in Bhaderwah town of Jammu Kashmir’s Doda district on Thursday after communal tension erupted between Hindus and Muslims.

+The police also imposed Section 144 of the Code of Criminal Procedure, which prohibits the gathering of more than four people, in the region.
+A partial shutdown was also reported in parts of Srinagar on Friday, according to PTI.

 According to locals, Anjuman-e-Islamia Bhaderwah, a Muslim religious organisation, had called for a shutdown against suspended Bharatiya Janata Party spokesperson Nupur Sharma for her derogatory remarks about Prophet Muhammad.